Ginger, Honey & Orange Mini Bundt Cakes

 Ginger, Honey & Orange Mini Bundt Cakes and mini loaves make perfect gifts!
 Great for dessert or afternoon tea!

-The first attempt at these cakes gave me a delicious, soft and luscious crumb.
+The first attempt at these cakes gave me a delicious, soft, and luscious crumb.
 When I first turned them out of the pans, they were so soft that I thought maybe the amount of honey was a mistake.
 Maybe I used too much?
-I like to create recipes that are versatile and this cake was so soft at first that I didn’t think that I would able to stack or layer it if I chose to.
+I like to create versatile recipes and this cake was so soft at first that I didn’t think that I would be able to stack or layer it if I chose to.

 As the mini bundt cakes cooled (and the mini loaves that I made as well), they firmed up a bit.
 Making bundts, whether large or small, means that you have an increase in surface area aka ‘crust’.
 There is a fine line between too much crust on a bundt and just the right amount of firm outer layer.
 One of my goals was to keep this crust to a minimum so that the whole cake was soft.
 In addition to adding flavor, the honey helped me to achieve this.